breatheco-de/knowledge-base/content/Video-tutorials.md

 These videos are distributed in different parts of the course.
 For example:

 Imagine you're trying out one of our interactive exercises.
 Sometimes, you might feel a bit stuck or unsure about what to do.
 But don't worry!
-Just look at the top of the screen, and you'll see a symbol of a mortarboard, like a graduation cap.
+Just look at the top of the screen, and you'll see a symbol of a mortarboard, like a graduation cap🎓.
 Click on it, and voila!
 You'll find a video tutorial that guides you through the task, explaining each step in a simple and short way.

 ![video exercises](../images/video.exercises.png)